 The whale sharks are also not fed enough by the locals.
 Since the whale sharks miss out on the nutrients from various plankton growing in other areas, they suffer from lack of nutrition.

 Lastly and perhaps the most important, this changes their natural migratory pattern.
 Normally, the whale sharks would stay in Oslob for about 60 days before moving to another place.
 With the regular feeding, they become mainstays in Oslob for 365 days a year.
 Scientists fear that this may eventually harm their breeding cycle and thus reproduction.

 The whale shark tourism in Donsol, Sorsogon, is a more responsible practice.
 In fact, it’s supported by the World WildLife Fund.
 Here, whale sharks are not fed by the locals.

 Whale shark watching in Donsol is a seasonal activity following the animals’ migration pattern.
 Tourists are accompanied by spotters and guides to see the whale sharks in the wild.
 The best time to go in Donsol is from February to April.

 Even during peak season, interaction is not 100% guaranteed so it’s best to allot 2 days for the whale shark tour in Donsol Bay.

-I’m not sure how the whale shark activity in Oslob affects that in Donsol, but observations aren’t positive.
+I’m not certain how the whale shark activity in Oslob affects that in Donsol, but observations aren’t positive.
 My close friend Steph who lives in Sorsogon says that fewer whale sharks are being spotted in Donsol, possibly because many have preferred to stay in Oslob for the food.
 Similarly, another blogger wrote about the declining sightings of whale sharks in Donsol since 2011.

 I think we’ll know for sure in a few years’ time, although I hope we wouldn’t have to get to that point.